Circle packings, renormalizations and subdivision rules: Teichm uller space and finite circle packings

 Geometrically, note that $v,w$ determine two non-adjacent sides $I_v$ and $I_w$ of the interstice $\Pi_F$.
 In the hyperbolic metric induced from $X_F$, let $\gamma^F_{vw}$ be the geodesic segment perpendicular to both $I_v$ and $I_w$.
 The double of $\gamma^F_{vw}$ in $X_F$ is the simple closed geodesic $\widetilde\gamma^F_{vw}$.
 We remark that every $\sigma_F$-invariant simple closed geodesic on $X_F$ arises this way.

 Note that we can decompose $X_F$ into pairs of pants along a maximal collection of disjoint $\sigma_F$-invariant simple closed geodesics.
 Indeed, any such decomposition comes from a triangulation of $F$, where added edges between two non-adjacent vertices of $F$ determine the collection of simple closed geodesics in the way described above.

-The hyperbolic structure on $X_F$ is completely determined by the hyperbolic lengths of geodesics in this collection.
-This gives Fenchel-Nielsen coordinates on
+The hyperbolic structure on $X_F$ is completely determined by the hyperbolic lengths of geodesics in such a collection. {Indeed, the fixed set of $\sigma_F$ consists of complete geodesics from cusp to cusp (these come from where we glue two copies of $\Pi_F$), and relative to this collection of transversals, the pants are glued together without twists.
+This gives Fenchel-Nielsen coordinates without any twist parameters on